2.4. Manipulating compound identifiers

 'chebi:5292'

-(2) In order to convert KEGG gene names into uniprot gene name, we can also use the UniProt web service from BioServices as follows:
+Unfortunately, there is no mapping function from KEGG to ChEMBL in KEGG Web Service.
+There was a mapping function in bioservices.unichem servive that was dropped in 2022.
+We can still use another service.
+In order to convert KEGG gene names into uniprot gene name, we can also use the UniProt web service from BioServices as follows:

->>> from bioservices import *
+>>> from bioservices import UniProt

 >>> u = UniProt()

->>> u.mapping(fr='ID', to='KEGG_ID', query="ZAP70_HUMAN")
+>>> u.mapping(fr='UniProtKB_AC-ID', to='KEGGD', query="ZAP70_HUMAN")

 {'ZAP70_HUMAN': 'hsa:7535'}